Young-prof/alx-higher_level_programming/0x03-python-data_structures/README.md

 Author's Details:

-Name: Karlie Moyo
+Name: Tekenatei Franklyn

-Email: karlieemoyo@gmail.com
+Email: frankiperezi99@gmail.com

-Tel: +27844775229
+Tel: +2348132714969

-DESCRIPTION:
+Task DESCRIPTION:

     What are lists and how to use them
     What are the differences and similarities between strings and lists